Updated November 1, 2021 . AmFam Team

 You may be eligible to purchase additional protection for these events.
 Click the links above to learn more.

 It’s important to have enough renters insurance to cover the costs of replacing your belongings in the event of the unexpected.
-You can estimate this amount by adding up the value of your personal property, or use our renters calculator.
+You can estimate this amount by adding up the value of your personal property.

 Head to our Renters and Apartment Resource Hub to find out more about renters insurance and tips for renters.
 Plus, an American Family Insurance agent (Opens in a new tab) is a great resource to use for any other questions you may have about renters insurance.
 You can also check out these common FAQs about renters insurance to really get savvy about safeguarding your humble abode.